·Use case

 # For sealed-mode anchors it's the customer-held document plus

-# the salt printed on the receipt; the operator does not have it.
+# the salt printed on the proof; the operator does not have it.

 # Either way the offering party must produce these bytes at trial

-# or there is nothing for the receipt to bind to.
+# or there is nothing for the proof to bind to.

 sha256sum <canonical_document> > document.sha256.txt

 # 3. Note the chain transaction.
-The bundle carries the txid; record
+The txid lives at the top level of

-# it independently against any public BSV block explorer.
-Print
+# record it independently against any public BSV block explorer.

-# the explorer view as exhibited evidence; the operator's site
+# Print the explorer view as exhibited evidence; the operator's

-# is a convenience, not a system of record.
+# site is a convenience, not a system of record.

 echo "https://whatsonchain.com/tx/$TXID" > chain_reference.txt